Sidi Ould Cheikh Abdallahi: Presidency

 After the government announced a US$112 million budget deficit, mostly due to shortfalls in oil exports due to technical problems, the president decided to take a 25% pay cut and encourage other members of the government to do so on 7 June 2007.

-Abdallahi addressed the nation on 29 June for the first time since taking office.
+Sidi addressed the nation on 29 June for the first time since taking office.
 In this speech, he referred to the "dark years" of 1989–1991, condemning the violence of that time, expressing compassion for its victims, and emphasizing the importance of tolerance and reconciliation.
-He said that "the State will entirely assume its responsibility to ensure the return" of Mauritanian refugees and promised that they could all "benefit from a reintegration programme in their native lands with the support of the HCR, the Mauritanian state, united national effort and the cooperation of our development partners."
+He said that "the State will entirely assume its responsibility to ensure the return" of Mauritanian refugees and promised that they could all "benefit from a reintegration program in their native lands with the support of the HCR, the Mauritanian state, united national effort and the cooperation of our development partners."
 He also mentioned an anti-slavery bill approved by the government.

-Plans by Abdallahi's supporters to create a new party to back him were initiated in 2007; the opposition criticized this as potentially meaning a return to a single-party dominant system, as existed under Taya.
-The party, the National Pact for Democracy and Development (Adil), was established at a constitutive congress in early January 2008.
+Plans by Sidi's supporters to create a new party to back him were initiated in 2007; the opposition criticized this as potentially meaning a return to a single-party dominant system, as existed under Taya.
+The party, the National Pact for Democracy and Development (ADIL), was established at a constitutive congress in early January 2008.

-On 26 September 2007, while Abdallahi was at the United Nations in New York City, he met a delegation of the African Liberation Forces of Mauritania (FLAM), a movement seeking the improvement of the conditions of black Mauritanians; this marked the first talks between a Mauritanian head of state and FLAM since it was banned in 1986.
+On 26 September 2007, while Sidi was at the United Nations in New York City, he met a delegation of the African Liberation Forces of Mauritania (FLAM), a movement seeking the improvement of the conditions of black Mauritanians; this marked the first talks between a Mauritanian head of state and FLAM since it was banned in 1986.